AFKD98/FLOAT/README.md

 pip install -r requirements.txt && pip install -e .
 ```

 Update `float_install.sh` if you prefer different versions of conda/CUDA.
+Running **float_install.sh** should install all dependencies in a conda environment and also activate the `fedscale` conda environment on the bash terminal.

 ### Installation from Source (Linux/MacOS)